cde-ev/cdedb2/doc/source/Design_Testing.rst

 * Test with the least privileged user possible.
 If there is reason to believe code might behave differently for other users, add them as well, otherwise omit them to save runtime.
+  Since logging in and out during a test is possible, it is possible to switch privileges during a test.
+This is e.g. useful to test logging.
 * If you write a regression test, always check that your test actually fails if the fix is not in place.
 Otherwise, it is worthless.
 * Join related tests together, if possible.
 For example, go through the whole